atulkx/SaladChef/README.md

 ## Changes

- - Plate is avoided as customer can put vegetables on chopper itself for making different combinations.
+ - Plate is avoided as player can put vegetables on chopper itself for making different combinations.